douglasmunro/douglasmunro.github.io/RESUME.md

 ### Consultant, The Liberal Democrats
 *August 2024 - September 2024*

 Seconded to the Liberal Democrat Whips' Office to advise on the service delivery of a pooled research service for Liberal Democrat MPs, following the recent election.
 Produced a report with recommendations for service level changes.
-Project included;
+The project included;

 - Evaluating the current service model.
 - Planning and delivering user survey.